Bellevue Christian School's Reopening Plan

 One reason BCS waited to bring grade 7-12 students back on campus has to do with the number of individuals each secondary student and teacher come into contact with on a daily basis.
 While elementary students learn in tight and predictable “cohorts” of students (and this year, those cohorts have been shrunk even smaller than usual), Junior/Senior High students each have seven rotating classes, not to mention lunch and passing periods, and may quite reasonably interact with more than 150 students on a given day, significantly increasing the likelihood of widespread transmission and making contact tracing much more difficult.

-Our hope is to return to a 5-day per week schedule for our Junior High and High School students Nov.
-9. We are continuing to monitor new numbers and data points closely and could shift the date depending on what we learn about COVID-19 activity.
+We are continuing to monitor new numbers and data points closely and could shift the date depending on what we learn about COVID-19 activity.

 - 1. As a parent, what can I do to help?